shankargsetty/ToSuLe/README.md

 # Taste of Supervised Learning (ToSuLe)

-### One Day Workshop @ KLE Technological University on 10th June 2023
+### One Day Workshop @ KLE Technological University on 10th June 2023 and 19th May 2024

 ## Content
 - Introduction